s-bano/Fast-Protein-Crystal-detection-and-classification-using-Detectron2-and-gaussian-mixture-models/README.md

 # Installation

-If you are on Linux or MacOS you can simply run
+If you are on Linux or MacOS you can simply run:

 ```bash
 ./install.sh